tomcuel/Chess_Game_C_IN104/README.md

 To run this project :
 - do the command "make" to create all the .o and .x file to run them
 - do the command "make realclean" to clean all the .x and .o file everywhere in the project
-- go to the directory you want and do the command "make" to create the .o and the .x file, to run your code
+- you can go to the directory you want and do the command "make" to create the .o and the .x file, to run your code, and using the cleaning command if you just want this part of the code
 - because most of the directories will just be there for testing, to make it more practical to get used to the differents parts of the code